John Moschitta Jr.: Other television work

 He was a contestant on Pyramid in the 1970s and then was a production assistant on Pyramid producer Bob Stewart's game show Shoot for the Stars in 1977 and later played two weeks of Pyramid as a celebrity, one in 1983 and one in 1988.

-In addition to his commercials for Federal Express, Moschitta completed over 750 television and radio commercials, including national campaigns for Minute Rice, Quality Inn, Northwest Airlines, Olympus Camera, Mattel, Post Cereals, Tiger Games, Continental Airlines, Burger King, ABC, NBC, CBS, PBS, HBO, Micro Machines, and JetBlue.
-The "Great Cable Comparison" spot for HBO, in which he played a dozen characters, earned him his second Clio recognition and a Silver Medal from the International Film and Television Festival of New York (1985).
-In 1996, Moschitta was honored by the Academy of Television Arts & Sciences (the Emmy organization) for his contribution to outstanding commercials.
+In addition to his commercials for Federal Express, Moschitta completed over 750 television and radio commercials, including national campaigns for Minute Rice, Quality Inn, Northwest Airlines, Olympus Camera, Mattel, Post Cereals, Tiger Games, Continental Airlines, Burger King, ABC, NBC, CBS, PBS, HBO, Micro Machines and JetBlue.

 Moschitta also appeared in a number of movies and television shows.
-For example, he voiced the character of Blurr in The Transformers: The Movie, and reprised the character in Transformers Animated.
+For example, he voiced the character of Blurr in The Transformers: The Movie, and reprised the character on Transformers Animated.

 Moschitta has been an announcer on two television game shows: Hollywood Squares and Balderdash.

 In 2016, Moschitta appeared on an episode of Superhuman on FOX as a part of the challenge "Fast Car" in which he rapidly explained the various prices of three different vehicles to mental calculator Mike Byster, who had to calculate the sticker prices of each one correctly.
 The episode aired on June 26, 2017.

 Audio recordings

 In 1986, Moschitta recorded a spoken-word album entitled Ten Classics in Ten Minutes.
 In this recording, Moschitta summarizes ten classic literary tales in one minute each.
-The collection includes stories such as Herman Melville's Moby-Dick; William Shakespeare's Romeo and Juliet; F Scott Fitzgerald's The Great Gatsby; Margaret Mitchell's Gone with the Wind; and John Steinbeck's The Grapes of Wrath.
-Soon after, the team produced a second recording, Professor John Moschitta's Ten-Minute University.
-In it, Moschitta delivered 60-second lectures on various subjects such as comparative literature, physics, economics, psychology, and football.
-Both were originally released on audio cassette in the 1980s; they were released on CD in 2004, with accompanying books.
+The collection includes stories such as Herman Melville's Moby-Dick; William Shakespeare's Romeo and Juliet; F. Scott Fitzgerald's The Great Gatsby; Margaret Mitchell's Gone with the Wind; and John Steinbeck's The Grapes of Wrath.